 Cons: While it fully addresses our challenge of safety, it doesn't in any way provide accuracy-related feedback or reset the trigger.
-You will need to cycle the slide after each trigger press in order to reset the trigger.
+You will need to cycle the slide after each trigger press to reset the trigger.

 Option 2: Glock E-Trainer – $24.44